 What will the winner receive?

-One first place winner receives $1,000 and publication.
-Two runners-up receive $100 each.
+One first place winner receives $1,000 and online publication.
+One runner-up receives $100 and online publication.

 Who can enter the contest?